-Originally opened in 2000, Botswana's tented DumaTau Camp was rebuilt and reopened in August 2012 beside the Linyanti River, not far from the original camp.
+Originally opened in 2000, Botswana's tented DumaTau Camp has been rebuilt and reinvested a number of times ...... and is now a premier luxury camp sitting beside the Linyanti River, not far from the original camp.
 It overlooks a lagoon and expansive swamps within the extensive, private Linyanti Reserve, where wildlife safaris are possible year round.

 In topography, this area of northern Botswana is similar to the northern riverfront of Chobe National Park.
 The permanent waterways are fringed by riparian forest, and dense woodland (mostly mopane) stretches away to the south.
 DumaTau itself lies close to the Zibadianja Lagoon (the source of the Savuti Channel), under towering jackalberry (African ebony), sausage and mangosteen trees.

 The décor at DumaTau is contemporary and light, almost Scandinavian in feel.
 The raised main area is split across two wooden-framed tents, divided by a central walkway.
-Their canvas walls are usually rolled up, but can easily be closed for wet or windy weather.
+During our last stay in August 2018 the canvas walls were rolled up, but can easily be closed for wet or windy weather.

-Dominated by a central table, the large dining area is both decorative and functional, with a self-service coffee and tea station.
-Glass jars are filled with biscotti, flapjacks and sweets; silver platters hold water glasses and mugs; and during mealtimes food platters sit atop wooden logs on the table.
-Often meals are taken outside at Duma Tau, where a number of tables that look out across the river, while private meals can be organised in a boma area overlooking the river.
+The large dining area is both decorative and functional, with a self-service coffee and tea station.
+Silver platters hold water glasses and mugs; and during mealtimes food platters sit atop wooden logs on the table.
+Cheeky hornbills often keep camp guests entertained with the occasional opportunistic fly past – especially at brunch.

 The light wood and natural coloured furnishings of the lounge at Duma Tau Camp make a nice change from the more traditional safari décor.
-Along with an array of sofas and armchairs, a large desk, old tin and wooden cabinets, old trunks and vintage lamps, are glass jars, turquoise pots, and a good selection of photography books.
+Along with an array of sofas and armchairs, a large desk, old tin and wooden cabinets, old trunks and vintage lamps, are a good selection of photography books.
 To the front is a cleverly designed bar which allows uninterrupted views over the river.